ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 __Item 0__: Finishing the test problems and the solvers.
 (85% done)

 1. Getting the print book part of Chapter 2 looking the way I want.
-(75% done)
+(95% done)
-2. Making the formatting of Chapter 1 consistent with Chapter 2.
-(25% done)
+2. Making the formatting of Chapter 1 consistent with Chapter 2. (done)
 3. Fixing the API for the codes.
-Close for now (90%)
+Close for now (done)
 4. Mapping the print book part of Chapter 2 to the notebook.
 (0% done)
 5. Completing the notebook part of Chapter 2.
-(20% done)
+(90% done)
 6. Mapping the notebook part of Chapter 2 to the print book.
 (0% done)

 If all goes well, I should post a draft of everything by late October.

-Once item 0 is done I will tag v0.2.1.
+I'm tagging v0.2.0.

 ## Scalar Equations: Chapter 1